Culling the herd of moments with penalized empirical likelihood: Introduction

 \textbf{Organization.} The rest of the paper is organized as follows.
 Section \ref{s2} introduces the model and the analytic framework.
-We first derive the asymptotic properties of our estimation in the low-dimensional case in Section 3, extend them to high-dimensional structural parameter in Section 4, and we further refine PEL with a projection to eliminate its bias in Section 5.
+We first derive the asymptotic properties of our estimation in the low-dimensional case in Section 3, extend them to the high-dimensional structural parameter in Section 4, and we further refine PEL with projection to eliminate its bias in Section 5.
 The theoretical results are supported in Section 6 by Monte Carlo simulations.
 The influential study of the determinants of economic outcomes after colonialism is revisited in Section 7.
 Section 8 concludes the paper.
-All technical details are given in Appendix and more simulation results are provided in the supplementary material.
-Moreover, we have prepared open-source code for replication and convenient implementation of our procedure to engage users.
-(To be released after JBES's double-blind reviewing process.)
+Due to the limitations of space, the proofs and the technical details of secondary importance are relegated into the supplementary materials.